Research & Clinical Studies

 • Enhanced quality of life and daily activity participation

-• Non-invasive treatment with minimal side effects
+• Non-invasive therapy with minimal side effects

 Arm Usage Improvement